QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature: Summary

 \section{Summary}

-As a summary, we have studied the QCD chiral condensate and the properties of the light pseudoscalar meson in the nonvanishing temperature and under the presence magnetic field for different baryon densities in the Nambu--Jona-Lasinio (NJL) model with the help of the proper-time regularization scheme, simulating a confinement, which is one of the QCD properties.
-The density dependent of the quark masses are adapted from the quark-meson coupling model in the symmetric nuclear matter at the quark level, which is the same footing with the NJL model.
+As a summary we have studied the QCD chiral condensates for various baryon densities at nonvanishing temperature and presence magnetic field as well as the properties of the light pseudoscalar meson for various baryon densities at nonvanishing temperature in the Nambu--Jona-Lasinio (NJL) model with the help of the PTR scheme, simulating a QCD confinement, which is one of the QCD properties.
+The density dependent of the current quark mass is obtained from the quark--meson coupling model in symmetric nuclear matter at the quark level, which has the same footing with the NJL model.

-We then calculate the chiral (scalar) condensate, dynamical quark mass, meson-quark coupling constant, wave function renormalization, kaon mass and meson weak-decay constant in the nonvanishing temperature for different densities as well as the chiral condensate and dynamical mass of the light quarks in the presence of magnetic field for different densities.
+For quark properties in nuclear medium at finite temperature and magnetic field, we then calculate the chiral (scalar) condensates, and dynamical quark masses for various baryon densities at finite temperature and presence of a magnetic field.
+For the meson properties in nuclear medium at finite temperature, we calculate the meson--quark coupling constant, wave function renormalization, kaon mass, and meson weak--decay constant for different baryon densities at nonvanishing temperature.

-We find that the quark condensate for the light quark decreases as the temperature increases as well as it decreases as the value of the baryon density increases.
-The decreasing of the QCD chiral condensate for the light quark indicates that our result supports the magnetic catalysis (MC) phenomena in nuclear medium.
-This also shows that the spontaneously broken of chiral symmetry is restored at around $T = 0.4$ GeV.
-Similar to the chiral condensate behaviors, we find that the dynamical quark for the light quark decreases as temperature increases and it also decreases as the baryon density increases.
+We find that the normalized quark condensates for the light quark decrease as both temperature and baryon density increase.
+The decreasing of the normalized QCD chiral condensates for the light quark indicate that our results support the magnetic catalysis (MC) phenomena in nuclear medium.
+It also shows that the SBCSs are restored at around $T =$ 0.4 GeV.
+Similar to the chiral condensate case, we find that the normalized dynamical masses for the light quark decrease as both temperature and the baryon density increase.